5 things for February 26:

 The Games are over in PyeongChang, but the memories will last forever.
 The two and a half weeks of figure skating, skiing, ice hockey and curling ended with a spectacular closing ceremony and calls for peace.
 Athletes from North and South Korea marched together again, and the South wants the US and the North to start talking.

 Norway set a medals record; the country won a mind-blowing 39.
 There will be lots of debate about Team USA's lackluster showing, but these Games will be best remembered for Chloe Kim and Ester Ledecka and North Korean cheerleaders and Yuzuru Hanyu and Jamaican women bobsledders.
+Check out the best photos from these Games here.